 Discussion

-The result of the first setting of fuzzy system was not really good to control the lander, when the acceleration is 1, it still have 67% chance to be successful, but when the acceleration gained to 2 and 3, it’s really rarely to land safely.
-For figuring out what is the reason to cause the bad result, I tried to test the burn and thrust individually, and I have noticed that my fuzzy sets for the burn is really good, it has 95% chance to land successfully, but for the thrust part, it only has 44%; I guessed what cause this situation is that I didn’t do very specifically for the fuzzy value (only left, med and right), and there only have three kinds of values as output are -0.2, 0, 0.2, it looks really not enough to control the location of the lander.
+The result of the fuzzy system with the first setting did not control the lander very well.
+When the acceleration was 1, it had a 67% chance of landing; but when the acceleration was 2 or 3, it rarely landed safely.
+In order to figure out why I was getting bad results, I tried to test the burn and thrust individually.
+What I found was that my fuzzy settings for the burn was really good.
+There was a 95% chance of landing successfully.
+The thrust, however, only had a 44% chance.
+I believe what caused this situation was that I didn’t input very specific fuzzy values (only left, med and right).
+As a result, there were only three kinds of values as outputs: -2.0, 0, and +2.0; which seems not to be enough to control the lander.

 Conclusion

-There have a bunch of difference between the ANN and Fuzzy Logic.
-In the ANN, the A.I. agent has been told “how good of the decision it does, but not what decision is right”, and in the Fuzzy Logic has been told “what is the right decision”, in the figure shows more details about the difference between these two algorithm
+There are some difference between the ANN and Fuzzy Logic.
+In the ANN, the A.I. agent has been told “how good of the decision it does, but not what decision is right”, and in the Fuzzy Logic has been told “what is the right decision”The table below shows more details about the difference between these two algorithm.